glankk/gz/USAGE.md

 - [Issues](#issues)

 ### Introduction
+*Note: If you're using gz on the Wii VC, you should read the [Issues](#issues) section to find out about the differences in the VC version.*

 The main interface for accessing the provided tools is the utility menu.
 By default, this menu is brought up by pressing `R + L`, but this button combination can be changed (see [Settings](#settings-menu)).